DoctorWkt/alic/Part_17/Readme.md

 The more interesting changes were the remaining three.

+> **Note**: I discarded this version of function pointers and rewrote it all in [part 18](../Part_18/).
+So I would suggestion that you skip forward to the "Iterator Functions" section.
+I'll leave the discussion of the old code here for posterity.

 ## Function Pointers: Syntax

 I've used function pointers in several languages, and I really dislike the way that they are declared in C. So here is my choice for function pointer declarations: they look like a function prototype but with a '*' character after the function pointer's name, e.g.